NikolaR92/zadatak4/README.md

 # Memory Game

-Game was made as a test for a Intership.
+Game was made as a test for a Internship.
 It is basic Memory Game.
 More information about this types of games can be found at [Concentration games](https://en.wikipedia.org/wiki/Concentration_(game))